Osprey Academy - Customer Support & Training

 Now click the Return key on your keyboard or the Next button.
 The Find function will now search the available text for any matches.
 Once found, they will be highlighted as below.

-From this, we can see that the CON29 DW form is available and is prefixed with LS, so we now know where we can find our form in the list.
+From this, we can see that the CON29 DW form is available and is prefixed with LS.
+So we now know where we can find our form in the list.

 In this article